Caroline Cameron: Career

-Prior to 2016, Cameron provided courtside commentary for Sportsnet's coverage of the Women's Rogers Cup Canadian Open Tennis tournaments in Toronto and Montreal.
-From 2016-2021, Cameron has hosted and anchored the Sportsnet daytime coverage of the Rogers Cup (2016-2019) and the 2021 National Bank Open presented by Rogers Canadian Open (tennis) tournaments.
+Prior to 2016, Cameron provided courtside commentary for Sportsnet's coverage of the Women's Rogers Cup Canadian Open tennis tournaments in Toronto and Montreal.
+From 2016 to 2021, Cameron has hosted and anchored the Sportsnet daytime coverage of the Rogers Cup (2016–2019) and the 2021 National Bank Open presented by Rogers Canadian Open tennis tournaments.
 In February 2018, Cameron hosted and called play-by-play for Sportsnet's coverage of Canada v.
-Croatia in Davis Cup competition, and did the play by play for the 2022 National Bank Open presented by Rogers.
+Croatia in Davis Cup competition, and did the play by play for the National Bank Open presented by Rogers since 2022.

 In February 2018, Cameron hosted Sportsnet's "Olympic Morning" in Toronto for morning coverage of the XXIII Winter Olympics in Pyeongchang, South Korea.

-In 2021, Cameron hosted Sportsnet’s “Olympic Morning” in Toronto for morning coverage of the 2020 Summer Olympics in Tokyo, Japan.

-In October 2021, Cameron replaced Jeff Marek as the studio host for "Scotiabank Wednesday Night Hockey".
+In 2021, Cameron hosted Sportsnet's "Olympic Morning" in Toronto for morning coverage of the 2020 Summer Olympics in Tokyo, Japan.
+In October 2021, Cameron replaced Jeff Marek as the studio host for Scotiabank Wednesday Night Hockey.